x0rw/hcp-cortex-cloud-devsecops/README.md

-# prisma-cloud-devsecops-workshop
+# cortex-cloud-devsecops-workshop
-DevSecOps with Prisma Cloud
+DevSecOps with Cortex Cloud